World Plants Logo

 Copaifera langsdorffii

-Origin: Copaiba is a native tree from Latin America and West Africa, originated from the RainForest.
-The higher concentration of this tree can be found in Latin America in the following countries: Argentina, Bolivia, Brazil and Paraguay.
+Origin: Copaiba is a native tree from Latin America and West Africa and originated in the Rainforest.
+The larger populations can be found in Latin America in the following countries: Argentina, Bolivia, Brazil and Paraguay.

 Mike's Opinion